 4. Enter a Status column heading (Required).
 (140 character limit)

-• Or move the column Left or Right, if there are additional columns.
+5. Delete the column or move the column to the left or right, if there are additional columns.

-• ❗️Use caution when deleting a column from a published template, click here for guidance.
+• Use caution when deleting a column from a published template.
+Learn more.

-• Note: Needs a minimum of one Status column.
+• Needs a minimum of one status column.

 1. Enter the name of the item (Required).
 (140 character limit)

-• ❗️Use caution when deleting an item from a published template, click here for guidance
+• Use caution when deleting an item from a published template.
+Learn more.

-3. Choose a scale (Required): Establishes the grading scale used for this item.
+3. Choose a scale (required): Establishes the grading scale used for this item.
 It can be the same scale as the template's overall status, or each item’s scale can be unique.
-However, the scales cannot be changed after publishing (for more information about editing published templates, click here.)
+However, the scales cannot be changed after publishing.
+Learn more.

-4. Add a new item to the section.
+4. Add a new item or several new items to the section.

 Example:

-• To reorder sections of the plan template, click the Reorder Sections button.
+• To move sections of the plan template around, click the Reorder Sections button.

 • Click the Save button to save a draft.
 The current progress of the template will be saved into the template list.

-💡 Tip from the Otus Team: Complete the template entirely before publishing.
-If changes need to be made to the article after publishing, be sure to follow the guidance in this article.
+💡 Tip: Complete the template entirely before publishing.
+If changes need to be made to the article after publishing, follow the guidance in this article.

 Example Templates

-Clone or Send a Copy of a Template
+Cloning or Sending a Copy of a Template

-When using Otus Plans, a template can be cloned to allow for easy recreation of the similar content or structure.
-To clone a template in Plans, follow the steps below.
+When using Otus Plans, a template can be cloned to allow for easy re-creation of the content or structure.
+To clone a template in plans, follow the steps below.

-Please note - cloning templates can only be done from an administrator account.
+Only administrator accounts can clone templates.
 Teacher accounts are not able to clone templates.

 • Step 3: Select Clone.